xiahualiu/docker-web/blog/content/sort-revisited.md

 Heap sort can be described as first making a vector into a heap, then pop the first element one by one.
 The pop is done by swapping head and tail elements, reduce the vector size by 1, then do sink the new top element.

 Heap itself can be seen as a **complete binary tree** data structure.
-So the time complexity for heap sort is very stable.
+The time complexity for heap sort is very stable.

 C++, since C++98 has `make_heap()` function, which is quite useful, and we are going to implement this `make_heap()`, `pop_heap()` function by hand.

 #### `make_heap()`

-We can define a helper function called `sink()`, it will sink a value to the correct location on the heap.
+We can define a helper function called `sink()`, it sinks a vector node to the correct location on the heap.

-Then we sink every value from the vector end to begin, this will create the heap tree.
+Then we sink every value from the vector end to begin, as a result, creating the **maximum/minimum heap** structure.

 ```cpp
 void sink(vector<int>& vec, const int n, int i) {